Smear-Lab/ViSoND/README.md

 * Select your MIDI file
 * Play!

-### Combining MIDI with Video for more detailed examination through Ableton Live (currently only functional for MacOS)
+### Combining MIDI with Video for more detailed examination through Ableton Live
 Install Ableton Live
 * (*instructions for Ableton installation*)